-2.211During the implementation of the New Economic Policy in 1970, particularly with two prime objectives; eradication of poverty and equal distribution of wealth.
-One of the strategies was to develop a large-scale agricultural program, particularly in rural areas.
+3.3 During the implementation of the New Economic Policy in 1970, particularly with two prime objectives, that is the eradication of poverty and distribution of wealth among the races.
+This also formed one of the strategies which are to develop large-scale agricultural program, particularly in rural areas.
 This has resulted in the opening up of forest areas for plantation crops such as palm oil and rubber in tandem causes reduction of forested areas in Peninsular Malaysia.
 However, there was a significant increase in the gazettment of PRFs.
 In 1970, the total forested areas which was approximately 8.0 million ha had dropped to 5.90 million ha in 2006 or a decrease of 26 %.
 During the same period, the area gazetted as PRFs was 3.3 million hectares and it was increased to 4.7 million ha in 2006.
 This indicates an increase of 42 %.
-Table 7 illustrates the trend.
+Table 8 illustrates this trend.

-2.212In 2006, natural forest cover in Peninsular Malaysia was 5.81 million ha or 44.1 % of the total land area of the country.
+3.4 In 2006, natural forest cover in Peninsular Malaysia was 5.81 million ha or 44.1 % of the total land area of the country.
 The bulk of these forested areas comprises 5.4 million ha of Dry Inland Forests, 0.31 million ha of Peat Swamp Forests, 0.10 million ha of Mangrove Forests and 0.09 million ha of Planted Forests.